IDSIA/sacred/docs/collected_information.rst

 Note that, the captured output behaves differently from a console in that it doesn't by default interpret control characters like backspace (``'\b'``) or carriage return (``'\r'``).
-As an effect, some updating progressbars or the like might me more verbose than intended.
+As an effect, some updating progressbars or the like might be more verbose than intended.
 This behavior can be changed by adding a custom filter to the captured output.
 To interpret control characters like a console this would do: